Prognostic factors in patients with renal cell carcinoma

-The Tumor, Nodes, Metastasis (TNM) staging system is used to assess the anatomic extent of disease (table 1) .
+The 2017 (eighth) tumor, node, metastasis (TNM) staging system is used to assess the anatomic extent of disease and define prognostic stage groups (table 1) .
 The anatomic extent of disease is the most consistent factor that influences prognosis in patients with renal cell carcinoma (RCC) (figure 1).
 (See "Clinical manifestations, evaluation, and staging of renal cell carcinoma", section on 'TNM staging system'.)

 Stage I/II — Patients with stage I RCC have a five-year survival rate over 90 percent in most contemporary series.
 The survival rate may be slightly lower for patients with stage II disease, with reported five-year survival rates ranging from 75 to 95 percent.

 - Kidney.
 In: AJCC Cancer Staging Manual, Springer, New York 2009. p.479.

 - Verhoest G, Avakian R, Bensalah K, et al. Urinary collecting system invasion is an independent prognostic factor of organ confined renal cell carcinoma.
 J Urol 2009; 182:854.

 - Siemer S, Lehmann J, Loch A, et al. Current TNM classification of renal cell carcinoma evaluated: revising stage T3a.
 J Urol 2005; 173:33.